General Organization Settings

 These general settings allow you to configure miscellaneous settings for your organization:

-Settings Message: This is a general message we display when a user either attempts to access a page they may not have access to, or there is otherwise no data available for them to view on that page.
-It is a helpful place to provide the contact name of someone who can provide the needed access or guide them to your company's help desk.
+• Settings Message: This is a general message displayed when a user attempts to access a page they may not have access to, or there is no data available for them to view on that page.

 Organization Users

-Organization users are the individual users who you have given permission to access your organization's account.
+Organization users are the people you have given access to your organization's account.
 Each user has their own account, independent of your organization's account, allowing them to be part of multiple organizations.
-You can remove a user's access at any time, and they will immediately lose access.
+You can remove a user's access at any time.

 Inviting New Users